ChristianJ16/thrive-workout-frontend/thrive-workout-frontend/README.md

   - Created wireframes to visualize our idea
   - Broke down the project into sections and assigned each one to a specific person in the group
   - Set up Jira to keep track of progress with group
-  - Set up frontend and backend
+  - Set up frontend files and backend routes
   - Set up meeting days with our group to discuss progress and merge our work
   - Focused on website functionality first and once MVP was met, SCSS was applied
-  - Deployed project
+  - Deploy project

   #